 Skydiving in Tugerah, Memoirs of a First-Timer

-While I was watching skydiving previews at the lounge an instructor finally called out my name, I waved at him and he introduced himself.
+Upon arriving at the site we were instructed to fill up some forms and although we got there 30 minutes early, we still queued for 2 hours.
+Finally, while I was watching skydiving previews at the lounge an instructor called out my name, I waved at him and he introduced himself.
 Kent my instructor was a veteran who has been jumping off planes for the past 18 years.
 This was very pleasant news.
-He and his co-instructors do 5-10 jumps per day depending on the volume of customers.
+He and his co-instructors do anywhere from five to ten jumps each day depending on the volume of customers.

-We were provided skydiving pants with fabric thick enough for a tent, but surprisingly comfortable.
-After a 10 minute briefing session our instructors attached the straps and harnesses and we took off.
+We were provided thick, synthetic-like pants which were surprisingly comfortable.
+Then, after a 10-minute briefing session our instructors attached our straps and harnesses and we were on our way.

 The lounge and briefing area

 A shuttle took us to an airstrip which was at least 20 minutes away from the parachute landing zone.
 Since we arrived at the site I didn’t feel anxious at all.
-But then at the airstrip the sight of our cessna plane seriously triggered my fears – It was a tiny 5-seater plane, which to me seemed like something slightly larger than a fishing boat except with wings.
-I’ve never felt nervous about riding commercial airplanes but getting on this tiny plane was different, I felt very uneasy.
+But, at the airstrip the sight of our cessna plane seriously triggered my fears.
+It was a tiny 5-seater plane, which to me seemed slightly larger than a boat except it had wings.
+I’ve never felt nervous about getting on commercial airplanes, but getting on this tiny plane was different, I felt very uneasy.

 Our petite Cessna plane